Symmetry protected topological phases under decoherence: Doubled System

-Therefore for $p \ll 1$, two emergent one-form symmetries may become robust, providing a bulk anomaly in-flow such that if one imagines a fictitious boundary of the doubled system, the boundary would exhibit spontaneous symmetry breaking of individual $\mathbb{Z}_2^{(0),u}$ and $\mathbb{Z}_2^{(0),l}$ symmetries.
+Microscopically, this $\mathbb{Z}_2^{(1)}$ is the only explicit 1-form symmetry, which is a diagonal subgroup of two 1-form symmetries.
+However, note that 1-form symmetries can be often emergent, exhibiting robustness against perturbations that breaks the symmetries~\cite{Tupitsyn2010, Nahum2021}.
+Indeed, for $p\,{\ll}\,1$, two emergent one-form symmetries still exist, providing a bulk anomaly in-flow such that if one imagines a fictitious boundary of the doubled system, the boundary would exhibit spontaneous symmetry breaking of individual $\mathbb{Z}_2^{(0),u}$ or $\mathbb{Z}_2^{(0),l}$ symmetries.
 This, in turn, implies that the type-I strange correlator for $G_A^u \equiv \mathbb{Z}_2^{(0),u}$ charged operators must be nontrivial in the doubled (pure) state for small $p$.
 In other words,

 would be nontrivial.
-Since this expression is nothing but the type-I strange correlator for the original decohered mixed state, the nontrivial type-I strange correlator under decoherence in this model can be understood in terms of the stability of the emergent one-form symmetries in the doubled system.
+Since this expression is exactly the type-I strange correlator for the original decohered mixed state, the nontrivial type-I strange correlator under decoherence in this model can be understood in terms of the stability of the emergent one-form symmetries in the doubled system.